Billy Twelvetrees

-William Wesley Twelvetrees (born 15 November 1988) is a rugby union footballer who currently plays centre or fly-half for Gloucester Rugby and formerly played as inside centre for the England national rugby team.
+William Wesley Twelvetrees (born 15 November 1988) is a rugby union footballer who plays centre or fly-half for Worcester Warriors.
+He formerly played as inside centre for the England national team.

 Whilst playing for the Leicester Tigers, Twelvetrees was nicknamed '36' based on the Irish-accented pronunciation of twelvetrees by club captain Geordan Murphy, which sounded like "twelve threes", or 36.

 Early life

 Twelvetrees grew up in Wisborough Green, West Sussex.
 He is the son of Kevin Twelvetrees, a tree surgeon, and Beverley Twelvetrees.
 He attended Wisborough Green Primary School and later The Weald Secondary School in Billingshurst.
 He is the youngest of four brothers who were all encouraged to play rugby by their mother, Beverley, with his older brothers Jonathan and twins Matthew and Joseph providing suitable competition.

 Growing up, Twelvetrees was active in a range of sports including football and cricket.
 During his youth he spent his summer weekends playing for Wisborough Green Cricket Club where he was proficient with the bat: "Billy’s still got the biggest hit for Wisborough Green Cricket Club.
 From the most distant wicket he cleared the pavilion with a six."

 Twelvetrees spent his youth at a succession of Sussex rugby clubs, including a spell at Haywards Heath in the same side as Joe Marler but it was a family friend (a part-owner of Leicester Lions) who would provide Twelvetrees with his first foray into professional rugby.
 While Twelvetrees was with the Lions, a coach there put him in touch with the-then Leicester Tigers academy manager, Andy Key, and after playing summer Sevens by way of a trial, he was taken on.

-He also received regular mentoring from expert players such as Fionn McLoughlin and Bobby Walsh, the latter being the first to suggest moving him to inside centre from fly-half.
-This move would prove very fruitious as his versatility led to more game time.
+He also received regular mentoring from expert players who suggested moving him to inside centre from fly-half.
+This move would prove very fortuitous as his versatility led to more game time.
 Focusing on his passing game to compliment his natural physicality was a big priority at this time which made him a huge asset in the midfield, where he was regularly deployed as a second playmaker.
 Twelvetrees has remarked that this was imperative to him becoming a professional.